1,6-Hexanediol

-Production
+History and synthesis

+W. H. Perkin Jr. and his graduate student Edward Haworth first prepared the compound in 1894 during their research on cyclohexane.
+They boiled 1,6-dibromohexane (which they were also the first to synthesize) with dilute potassium carbonate solution and named the product hexamethylene glycol.

-1,6-Hexanediol is prepared by the hydrogenation of adipic acid or its esters.
+1,6-Hexanediol is industrially made by the hydrogenation of adipic acid or its esters.
 Laboratory preparation could be achieved by reduction of adipates with lithium aluminium hydride, although this method is impractical on a commercial scale.

 Properties

-As 1,6-hexanediol contains the hydroxyl group, it undergoes the typical chemical reactions of alcohols such as dehydration, substitution, esterification.
+As 1,6-hexanediol contains hydroxyl groups, it undergoes the typical chemical reactions of alcohols such as dehydration, substitution, and esterification.
+Oxidation with pyridinium chlorochromate gives adipaldehyde.

 Dehydration of 1,6-hexanediol gives oxepane, 2-methyltetrahydropyran and 2-ethyltetrahydrofuran.
 Corresponding thiophene and pyrrolidone can be made by reacting 1,6-hexanediol with hydrogen sulfide and ammonia respectively.

 Uses

-1,6-Hexanediol is widely used for industrial polyester and polyurethane production..
+1,6-Hexanediol is widely used for industrial polyester and polyurethane production.

 1,6-Hexanediol can improve the hardness and flexibility of polyesters as it contains a fairly long hydrocarbon chain.
 In polyurethanes, it is used as a chain extender, and the resulting modified polyurethane has high resistance to hydrolysis as well as mechanical strength, but with a low glass transition temperature.

 It is also an intermediate to acrylics as a crosslinking agent, e.g. hexanediol diacrylate.
 Unsaturated polyester resins have also been made from 1,6-hexanediol, along with styrene, maleic anhydride and fumaric acid.

+Uses to study biomolecular condensates

+1,6-Hexanediol has been used to characterize biomolecular condensates.
+The material properties of condensates can be examined to determine if they are solid or liquid condensates.
+1,6-Hexanediol has been reported to interfere with weak hydrophobic protein-protein or protein-RNA interactions that comprise liquid condensates.
+1,6-Hexanediol has been reported to dissolve liquid but not solid condensates.
+2,5-Hexanediol and 1,4-butanediol have been observed to have minimal effect on behavior of disorderd proteins as compared to 1,6-hexanediol.